 The history of library building governance in Boulder

-Boulder’s first City Charter (1918) established the Library Commission, and gave the Commission responsibility to control the public library and administer gifts made to the library.
+Boulder’s first City Charter (1918) established the Library Commission, and gave the Commission responsibility to control the public library (including property) and to administer gifts made to the library.
 Title to property obtained on the library’s behalf (by any means) was vested in the City, with the commission to “take charge of and have the management and custody of the property.”
 In the words of a 1956 City attorney opinion, library properties are “held in trust by the City for the use of the People for library purposes.”

 These charter provisions remained in effect until 2015, when voters approved charter amendments initiated by the Library Commission reflecting the Commission’s current role as an advisory body.
 All of our existing library facilities were constructed/expanded before the 2015 change.